suketk/suketk.com/_posts/2021-06-23-vipassana.md

 **Principle:** The incentives of the students and the organization must be aligned.

-**How it’s applied:** The website explains their solution best:
+**How it’s applied:** The website explains their approach best (emphasis mine):

-> According to the tradition of pure Vipassana, courses are run solely on a donation basis.
-Donations are accepted only from those who have completed at least one ten-day course with S.N.
-Goenka or one of his assisting teachers.
-Someone taking the course for the first time may give a donation on the last day of the course or any time thereafter.
+> According to the tradition of pure Vipassana, courses are run solely on a donation basis. **Donations are accepted only from those who have completed at least one ten-day course with S.N.
+Goenka or one of his assisting teachers.** Someone taking the course for the first time may give a donation on the last day of the course or any time thereafter.

 > In this way courses are supported by those who have realized for themselves the benefits of the practice.
 Wishing to share these benefits with others, one gives a donation according to one's means and volition.
-Such donations are the only source of funding for courses in this tradition around the world.
-There is no wealthy foundation or individual sponsoring them.
-Neither the teachers nor the organizers receive any kind of payment for their service.
-Thus, the spread of Vipassana is carried out with purity of purpose, free from any commercialism.
+Such donations are the only source of funding for courses in this tradition around the world. **There is no wealthy foundation or individual sponsoring them.
+Neither the teachers nor the organizers receive any kind of payment for their service.** Thus, the spread of Vipassana is carried out with purity of purpose, free from any commercialism.

 > Whether a donation is large or small, it should be given with the wish to help others: 'The course I have taken has been paid for through the generosity of past students; now let me give something towards the cost of a future course, so that others may also benefit by this technique.'